Compute

 1. Go to the Buy DB Instance page.

-2. On the displayed page, configure information about your DB instance.
-Then, click Next.
+2. On that page, click the Custom Config tab, select a billing mode, and configure information about your DB instance.
+Then, click Buy.

 • Yearly/Monthly: If you select this mode, skip 3 and go to 4.